 Changdeokgung is one of four beautiful palaces in Seoul and is a UNESCO World Heritage site.
 Changdeokgung was built as a secondary home in 1405 but became a primary royal residence when Seoul’s original palace was destroyed in the 1950s.

 Tip: Remember to buy tickets to the Palace two hours before closing time; otherwise, they will not let you in.
 That is what happened to me; I arrived an hour before closing but was not granted admission.
-Better yet, go with a guide so that you can learn the rich history about this palace.
+Better yet, go with a guide so that you can learn the rich history of this palace.

 Avenue of Youth